interlay/interlay.github.io/docs/vault/faq.md

 ### What happens if a vault steals?

-The Vault's collateral, up to ``150%`` of the stolen BTC value at the current exchange rate, is slashed and the PolkaBTC bridge initiates a [**Burn Event**](/overview?id=burn-event-restoring-a-11-physical-peg).
+The Vault's collateral, up to ``150%`` of the stolen BTC value at the current exchange rate, is slashed and the interBTC bridge initiates a [**Burn Event**](/overview?id=burn-event-restoring-a-11-physical-peg).
 See [here](/vault/overview?id=collateral) for more details.

 ### What happens if a vault is undercollateralized?

 The Vault must re-balance its collateral.
-If it fails to do so, the PolkaBTC bridge has a multi-stage collateral scheme in place.
+If it fails to do so, the interBTC bridge has a multi-stage collateral scheme in place.
 See [here](/vault/overview?id=over-collateralization) for more details.

 ### How do Vaults manage Bitcoin keys?

 Vaults are responsible for managing their own Bitcoin private keys.
-Each Vault must submit a Bitcoin public key (the "master" key) when registering with the PolkaBTC bridge.
+Each Vault must submit a Bitcoin public key (the "master" key) when registering with the interBTC bridge.

 The Vault client uses a separate wallet file, specified upon start-up, which is imported into the Vault's local Bitcoin full node (Bitcoin Core wallet).